joseptnl/Humble-Superhero-App/README.md

 The **Humble Superhero App** allows the users to create Superheroes adding a name, a superpower and a humility score for each of them.
 Then, all the created superheroes can be listed to find out which is the most or least humble.

+To check how to run app see `api` and `web-client` projects readme.

 ## Team

 If I had to collaborate with at least one other developer, I would split the application into different features (e.g., the GET endpoint or a new endpoint for deletion).
 Each feature would become a task or a set of tasks.
 Then, I would add these tasks to a Kanban board using tools like Jira or Azure DevOps.
 Finally, each of us would pick up one task at a time.
 Task assignment would be done dynamically, based on the required skills and priority.